MicrosoftDocs/Devices-docs/surface/battery-limit.md

 Configure setting to `1` to enable Battery Limit.

-### Battery Limit support on earlier Surface devices
+### Battery Limit support on other Surface devices

 The following devices require a firmware update to support this feature: